qrvey/partner-portal/docs/admin/08-Content Deployment/servers.md

 The first step in the Content Deployment process is to create connections to the servers that you wish to use.
 Each connection is also called a “Server” in the Qrvey Admin user interface, and these servers are displayed on the Server tab of the Content Deployment feature.
 Once a connection is established, you can use (and re-use) it in the Content Deployment process.

+> **Before You Begin:** Obtain your unique API key.
+It was provided in the welcome email that your organization received when your Qrvey instance was created.

 ## Create a Server

-### Before You Begin
-Obtain your unique API key.
-It was provided in the welcome email that your organization received when your Qrvey instance was created.

-### Create a Server
 1. In Qrvey Admin Center, click the **Content Deployment** icon in the left-side menu and display the **Server** tab.
 2. Click **Add Server**.
 The Add Server dialog displays.
 3. Enter the following information in the fields provided: